Sakura and Snow

 "It was!"

-"'Oh, Sorata,'" the Seal sang out mercilessly. "'Ohhhh, Sorata!'--Wah!"
-The Kamui of the Dragons of Heaven skipped back a step in mock terror, turned tail, and fled for the stairs as Arashi took a step toward him.
-For a moment it looked as if the priestess might pursue, but she was halted by Sorata's hand upon her arm.
+"'Oh, Sorata,'" Kamui sang out mercilessly. "'Ohhhh, Sorata!'--wah!"
+He skipped back a step in mock terror, turned tail, and fled for the stairs as Arashi took a step toward him.
+For a moment it looked as if the priestess might pursue, but she was halted by Sorata's hand on her arm.

-"Miss, just think," the monk declared with rapture, blissfully ignoring the warning expression on her face, "if you said that it was true, you could make me the happiest man in all the world--aughh!/"
+"Miss, just think," the monk declared with rapture, blissfully ignoring the expression on her face, "if you said it was true, you could make me the happiest man in the world--aughh!"

 "Whew!"
 Sorata sat up, and the two of them watched Arashi's back as she stalked down the hallway and vanished upstairs.
 Subaru hoped that Kamui had had sense enough to make himself scarce.

 "Well!
-That was a surprise for sure," Sorata went on gleefully.
-"Kamui's been depressed for so long that I'd forgotten what it's like when he's his usual lively self.
-Of course, he doesn't play nicely, even so.
-I really hope his temper doesn't come back too--I don't want to be caught in the middle again, with him and Miss both glaring.
+That was a surprise," Sorata went on gleefully.
+"Kamui's been depressed for so long that I'd forgotten what it's like when he's being a badass.
+Although he needs to work on playing nicely with others...anyway, I just hope his temper doesn't come back too.
+I don't want to be caught in the middle again, with him and Miss both glaring at each other.
 Especially when she's already mad at me!"

 "My friend, you're just not looking at the larger picture."
-There was a gleam in Sorata's eyes that Subaru had seen any number of times before.
-The monk folded himself into a cross-legged position, and placed both hands emphatically upon his knees.
-"It's always this way in the beginning...if you've ever watched any anime at all, you know that it's the guy the girl can't stand at first who winds up together with her in the happy ending.
+There was a familiar gleam in Sorata's eyes as the monk folded himself into a cross-legged position and placed both hands emphatically upon his knees.
+"It's always like this.
+If you'd ever watched any anime at all, you'd know that it's the guy the girl can't stand at first who winds up together with her at the end.
 Besides," Sorata slapped his fist into his empty palm, "the greater the difficulties, the greater the obstacles, the greater the passion in the end!
 Ahahahahaha!"
-He stopped laughing abruptly, and tapped one finger thoughtfully against his cheek.
+He stopped laughing abruptly and tapped one finger thoughtfully against his cheek.
 "Although at the rate we're going, I might not survive that much passion either.
 Hmm."
 Eyes closed, Sorata nodded seriously to himself.
-"It's a problem...."
+"That's a problem."

 Quietly, Subaru sighed.